Pop 'n' Mento: Release and aftermath

 Released on 11 September 1989, Pop 'n' Mento was one of two album releases that launched the BMG-funded independent label First Warning, alongside the eponymous debut of Hex, issued the same day.
 According to Dave DiMartino of Billboard, the label was to be used as a springboard to develop new artists and launch them "in the alternative marketplace before stepping up to the majors."
 Magazine adverts described Pop 'n' Mento as exhibiting "the sunny and sexy sounds of authentic Jamaican folk music."
 The Jolly Boys toured Europe following the album's release, and played the Vista lobby in New York City as part of music industry event MM89.
 In the United States, the band found favour with college radio, who enjoyed the "acoustic island novelty" of their music, which led to Rykodisc picking up First Warning for wider distribution.
 The Rykodisc-First Warning reissue took place on 13 July 1990.
 In the United Kingdom, the album was released through Cooking Vinyl.
 The record also made reached the CJSW-FM Top 10 in Canada.

-The album became one in a trilogy of 'live' albums by the group produced between 1989 and 1991, alongside Sunshine 'n' Water and Beer Joint in Tailoring (both 1991).
+Pop 'n' Mento became one in a trilogy of 'live' albums by the group produced between 1989 and 1991, alongside Sunshine 'n' Water and Beer Joint in Tailoring (both 1991).
 According to George Plasketes, "the traditional trilogy never reached revival or Graceland proportions, but like many other world music missionary explorations, the series of recordings provided important [small scale] exposure and documentation within the global and American music marketplaces."
 He compared Shear's projects with the group to Keith Richards' work with fellow Jamaican folk band Wingless Angels.
 Neely deemed Pop 'n' Mento and its follow-ups to reframe the Jolly Boys' musical identity.
 Adding that they were released "as the world music phenomenon was cresting", he considered the marketing emphasis on the term 'mento' to be "an indigenizing move, one that authenticated the encounter between consumers and Jamaican music's 'real' roots and influenced the way people from abroad got to know them", and felt that the Jolly Boys benefitted from becoming known as a mento (rather than calyso) group as it helped their relationship with the Jamaican Tourist Board, who helped facilitate their international publicity trips, and gave them wider international exposure than other mento bands.
 Plasketes said: "Through these four elder musicians, Shear uncovered 'mento'".